-Year 1 is the start of Key Stage 1 and our topic this half term is AT THE SEASIDE.
+Year 1 is the start of Key Stage 1 and our topic this half term is OUR WILD, WILD WOODS.

 You can find out all about Year 1 on this page - including what we are studying this half term, your home learning for the week, information on any half term projects and lots of great resources for parents and children.

 To take part in our book challenge or just to find another book you might enjoy reading, take a look at the some of these suggestions here

 You can download a book review form here